MOST RECENT DEVELOPMENTS

-Repeal of Recharacterizations of TQR Contributions. –After making a taxable qualified rollover contribution (TQR contribution) to a Roth IRA from a traditional IRA or other plan, a retiree may have second thoughts about the desirability of the transfer.
-In past years, the retiree could solve this problem by transferring some or all of the contributed funds to a traditional IRA from the Roth IRA that originally received the funds.
+Repeal of Recharacterizations of Roth Conversions. –After making a Roth conversion from a traditional IRA or other plan, a retiree may have second thoughts about the desirability of the conversion.
+In past years, the retiree could solve this problem by transferring some or all of the transferred funds to a traditional IRA from the Roth IRA that originally received the funds.
 The tax law then treated the recharacterized amount as retroactively rolled over to the traditional IRA from the originally distributing plan or IRA, in a nontaxable transaction.
-Unfortunately, the year 2017 was the last year a retiree could make a TQR contribution that was subject to recharacterization.
-Note that if a retiree wishes to recharacterize a 2017 TQR contribution, he or she must generally do so on or before October 15, 2018.
+Unfortunately, the year 2017 was the last year a retiree could make a Roth conversion that was subject to recharacterization.
+Note that if a retiree wished to recharacterize a 2017 Roth conversion, he or she generally had to do so on or before October 15, 2018.
 (IRC § 402A(d)(6)(B)(iii); Tax Cuts and Jobs Act, Pub.
 L. No. 115-97, § 13611(b).)
 See Chapter 6 of the treatise.

 Extended Rollover Period for Some Loan-Offset Distributions Made by Tax-Favored Plans. –Normally, a retiree has only 60 days after a qualified plan makes a loan-offset distribution (i.e., an offset of a plan loan against plan funds) to roll over the distribution to another plan or IRA.
 Congress has now provided that a retiree may roll over some such distributions any time before the due date (including extensions) of the tax return for the year of the distribution.
 This extended rollover period is available only for loan-offset distributions after the year 2017, and only if the distribution is due to termination of the distributing plan or failure to satisfy repayment terms because of severance of the participant’s employment.
 (IRC § 402(c)(3)(C); Tax Cuts and Jobs Act, Pub.
 L. No. 115-97, § 13613.)
 See Chapter 2 and Chapter 4 of the treatise.